dkolkena/adhd/adhd.md

 # About the Presenter

 Daniel Kolkena is a Senior DevOps Engineer with 10 years of industry experience in system administration, software development, and application support.
 This, despite dropping out of college–twice!
-He’s passionate about tooling, process optimization, self-improvement, and music from the 80s.
+He’s passionate about tooling, process optimization, self-improvement, and music from the 1980s.

+^ Discuss personal story!
+"Gifted" child, underachiver in adolescence, chronic underperformer in college and early in career.

+---

+# Intro

+Attention Deficit/Hyperactivity Disorder is a neurodevelopmental disorder that affects up to 5% of adults.
+It’s an often misunderstood condition that can significantly affect one’s personal and professional life.
+I’m excited to share insights from a career full of highs and lows managing Adult ADHD and some tools for anyone, ADHD or not, interested in improving their productivity.

 ---